FoothillCSClub/GoKart/README.md

+# Kinect-Edge-Detection

 This project was designed to:

-1) take in pixel data from the Microsoft Kinect
+* 1) Take in depth map from the Microsoft Kinect

-2) convert the pixel data into a depth map (xyz values)

-3) Convert the depth map into a point cloud for use in later projects.
+* 2) Convert the depth map into a point cloud

+* 3) From the point cloud, find significant edges that bound geometry which would impede navigation for a self-navigating robot

+## Dependencies:

+* numpy
+* Cython
+* freenect
+* vispy (for visualization of data)